-Self-doubt is as much a part of being a writer as choosing a title of your novel or drinking too much coffee.
+Self-doubt is as much a part of being a writer as choosing a title for your novel or drinking too much coffee.
 Think of it like stage fright.
 It can paralyse or it can just be the bit before something wonderful happens.
 And the antidote to self-doubt isn't certainty, it's confidence.

 Perhaps you don't.
 Integrity is really important to me.
 If you don't need my help then I'll tell you and you won't be charged.
 I'll also point you in the right direction as far as agents who might suit you.
 If I think your submission could do with some editorial input, I won't suggest more than you need, even if you've asked for it.
 Rates are set out HERE so you can get an idea of how much everything costs before you contact me.

-REMEMBER, AGENTS are notoriously difficult creatures to win over.
+Agents are notoriously difficult creatures to win over.
 They get so many submissions it’s all become tedious.
 There is no guarantee that working with an editor will make a blind bit of difference.
 Still, it pays to load the dice a little.

 THE DROP OUT POINT

 As an editor, my favourite thing is to find the drop out point.
 This is the point where I stop reading.
 It can be as quick as the title.
 It can be the first line of the cover letter.
 It can be two paragraphs into your sample pages.
-You NEED to know where this point is because everything that comes after it is just a waste of your time.
+You NEED to know where this point is because everything that comes after is just a waste of your time.

 AN OUTSIDE PERSPECTIVE